 Open offices can increase the likely hood of germs and bacteria spreading throughout the office.
 With germs causing staff to get sick.
 Productivity will start to decrease, and staff will be taking time off work, which over time will affect the business.
 We all know that germs aren’t easily avoidable, but you can enforce the importance of handwashing and desk cleaning.

-After considering this points, do you think that open plan is right for your business?
+After considering these points, do you think that an open plan office is right for your business?